jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/assignment-in-text-code.md

 ### Value Assignment in Text Code

-If you must have a character symbol for a value assignment, that distinguishes it from the other assignment types, it is the following symbol:
+If you might have a character symbol for a value assignment, that distinguishes it from the other assignment types, it is the following symbol:

 ```
 v=